gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
         String currency = "BTC"; // String | Filter by currency.
-Return all currency records if not specified String withdrawId = "withdrawId_example"; // String | The withdrawal record id starts with w, such as: w1879219868.
+Return all currency records if not specified.
+        String withdrawId = "withdrawId_example"; // String | The withdrawal record id starts with w, such as: w1879219868.
 When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
         String assetClass = "assetClass_example"; // String | The currency type of withdrawal record is empty by default.
 It supports users to query the withdrawal records in the main and innovation areas on demand.
 Value range: SPOT, PILOT  SPOT: Main Zone  PILOT: Innovation Zone
         String withdrawOrderId = "withdrawOrderId_example"; // String | User-defined order number when withdrawing.
 Default is empty.
 When not empty, the specified user-defined order number record will be queried
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time Long to = 1602123600L; // Long | Time range ending, default to current time Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
+        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        Long to = 1602123600L; // Long | Time range ending, default to current time.
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
+        Integer offset = 0; // Integer | List offset, starting from 0.
+        try {
             List<WithdrawalRecord> result = apiInstance.listWithdrawals()
                         .currency(currency)